 7. 78% of Gen-Z users use the same password for several online accounts.

 (The Harris Poll)

 Personal password reuse is the most common among Generation Z. More than three-quarters of those aged 16 to 24 admit to using the same password across multiple websites.
-The Harris Poll, which surveyed 3,000 adults in the United States, found that Millennials are in this bad habit too – 67% of them rely on a single password for a number of accounts.
+The Harris Poll revealed account password statistics by surveying 3,000 adults in the United States.
+It has found that Millennials are in this bad habit too; 67% of them rely on a single password for a number of accounts.
 It turns out that Baby Boomers are the most conscientious about their online security.
 Some 60% of people from this age group have a habit of password recycling.

 8. 71% of Gen-Z respondents believe they wouldn’t fall for a phishing scam even though only 44% know what “phishing” means.